Transforming Ordinary Lenses into Super-Macro Lenses 🙂

 Why are focal lengths between 20mm and 50mm ideal?
 Well, reversing lenses with greater reach than 50mm is pointless, because they give you less than 1:1 magnification when you reverse them, which you can accomplish with any standard macro.
 Meanwhile lenses wider than 20mm typically have front glass elements too big for reversing, as the diameter of the front glass is almost invariably wider than the diameter of the adapter needed to thread them.
 Thus lenses between 20mm and 50mm are the ideal candidates for reversing.

 This brings us to the subject of magnification, and trying to visualize what degree of magnification we seek.
 Before we proceed, keep in mind this article is being written with respect to a full-frame sensor size (36 x 24 mm).
-If you have a sensor-size different from this , then the magnification values will vary, with respect to your particular sensor-size, but the principles here will still apply.
+If you have a sensor-size different from this , then while technically the magnification values won’t vary—compositionally, they very much will, again based on your particular sensor-size.
 As mentioned above, with a full-frame sensor, when we speak of 1:1 (or 1x) magnification, what this means is when we use a standard 1:1 macro lens, at its closest-focusing distance, we will “fill our (36 x 24 mm) frame” with the subject.
 If we’re only at 1:2 (half-lifesize, or .5x) magnification, then we’re capturing a 72 mm subject across our 36 mm sensor.
 If we’re only at 1/4 lifesize (or .25x) magnification, then we’re capturing a larger 144 mm subject across our 36mm sensor.
 Makes sense?
 Good.

 However, what about if we’re going in closer, rather than wider?
 And then, what about if we’re using a “crop” (APS-C) camera?
-How does these things affect what we’re doing?
-[Nikon “crop” sensors are 23.6 x 15.7mm (giving a 1.5x multiplier), while Canon APS-C sensors are 22.2 x 14.8mm (giving a 1.6x multiplier)].
+How do these things affect what we’re doing?
+[FYI, Nikon “crop” sensors are 23.6 x 15.7mm (giving a 1.5x multiplier), while Canon APS-C sensors are 22.2 x 14.8mm (giving a 1.6x multiplier)].
 In other words:

 Full-Frame vs. Crop (APS-C) Sensors

 I realize this is all confusing, so let’s get back to basics.
-Remember, a lens that gives us a full-frame reproduction is said to be 1:1, 36 x 24mm.
+Remember, a lens that gives us 1:1 reproduction on a full-frame sensor, translates to 36 x 24mm of coverage.
 By contrast, when we use a “super” macro lens, rather than moving away (to half-size), we are now moving-in passed the standard 1:1 macro reproduction rate, to achieve a 2:1 (or 2x lifesize) magnification level, or greater.
 At 2:1 (or 2x) magnification, this means we are “filling the 36mm frame” with a mere 18 mm subject.
 If we move in even closer and go to 4:1 (or 4x lifesize) magnification, now we are filling our 36mm frame with a 9mm subject, such as the tiny crab spider female up top.
-For this reason, “crop” (APS-C) cameras, with smaller (24 x 16mm) sensors, are often preferred for macro photography … because they offer a 1.5x magnification factor.
-That is, a 1:1 lens offers 36mm of frame coverage on a full-frame camera, yet that same lens fills a ~24mm sensor on an APS-C camera.
-24mm is 1.5x closer than 36mm.
+But these measurements all change if we’re using a crop camera—they get even closer!
+For this reason, “crop” (APS-C) cameras, with smaller (24 x 16mm) sensors, are often preferred for macro photography … because they offer a 1.5x equivalent magnification factor.
+In other words, a 1:1 lens offers 36mm of frame coverage on a full-frame camera, yet that same 1:1 lens fills a ~24mm sensor on an APS-C camera.
+24mm is 1.5x closer than 36mm, so a 1:1 lens is “effectively” a 1.5x lens on an APS-C camera.
 Let’s see how this plays out on a table, namely how the same lens, reversed, magnifies on a full-frame camera vs. an APS-C:

-Below is a table of the best prime Nikkor AI-S lenses that can be deployed to accomplish 1:1 to 5:1 macro photography.
+Below is a table of the best prime Nikkor AI-S lenses that can be deployed to accomplish 1:1 to 5:1 macro photography, when reversed.
 This table is designed to show the differences in reproduction ratios between full frame (FX, 36mm) and APS-C (DX, 23.6mm) sensor sizes, using the same lens, to show which is the most useful within the 1x to 5x magnification parameter:

 Thinking in Terms of Millimeters (mm)